Pike County shootings: Funeral services

 On April 28, Gary Rhoden was the first of the victims to be buried, with his funeral proceedings being held in South Shore, Kentucky.
 Hannah Hazel Gilley was the next to be buried, on May 1, at Otway, Ohio.
 Funerals for the remaining victims took place on May 3 at West Portsmouth, where there was a high level of security.
 Ohio Attorney General Mike DeWine approved more than $20,000 to help pay for the funerals.

 Reactions

 Ohio Governor and 2016 U.S. presidential candidate John Kasich, who was briefed on the killings, described them as "tragic beyond comprehension".

-Cincinnati-area businessman Jeff Ruby (namesake of Jeff Ruby Steaks) offered a reward of $25,000 for information leading to the arrest and conviction of anyone involved in the shootings.
+Cincinnati-area businessman Jeff Ruby offered a reward of $25,000 for information leading to the arrest and conviction of anyone involved in the shootings.
 On April 28, 2016, Ruby withdrew his reward, citing "recent complex criminal developments" in a post on Twitter.
 A reward of $10,000 from the Southern Ohio Crime Stoppers fund was authorized on May 10, but not announced by authorities until ten weeks later on July 21 due to a "miscommunication and a misunderstanding" about public notification.